 You see, classic New York cheesecakes are fairly dense.
 They’re usually made with eggs and baked in a bain-marie (water bath), then chilled until they’re completely cool and firm.

-When I stumbled upon this recipe, I was looking for ideas on how to achieve the consistency of French cheesecake.
+When I stumbled upon the original recipe for this cheesecake, I was looking for ideas on how to achieve the consistency of a mousse-like cheesecake.

-When I came across a no-bake pumpkin cheesecake, I immediately had an “aha” moment.
+Coming across this no-bake pumpkin cheesecake, I immediately had an “aha” moment.
 Why of course, a no-bake cheesecake would be much lighter indeed.

-So I tried the recipe as directed with plans to taste-test and alter to achieve perfect French cheesecake perfection.
-But after one bite of this French pumpkin cheesecake, I just couldn’t fathom changing a thing!
+So I tried the recipe as directed with plans to taste-test and alter to achieve creamy perfection.
+But after one bite of what I now call this French pumpkin cheesecake, I just couldn’t fathom changing a thing!

 The only aspect of this dessert that I contributed to was the graham cracker crust (the original recipe used a gingersnap crust).
 But the actual cake batter was everything I had hoped for.